 Do you remember those Free Credit Report commercials?
 They featured a young man playing a guitar singing a jingle about how his poor credit led to so many problems in his life?

 It was catchy, for sure, but it also came with a catch.

 When you signed up for your “free” credit report, you also signed up for a monitoring service that billed you every month.

 Understandably, people didn't like that.

 Back in the day, the companies that tracked your credit score would charge you a lot to see your score.
 It was a huge profit maker for them.
 Nowadays, they've realized they can make more by giving you a score for free but then making money when you applied for credit cards, refinanced your loans, or consolidated some debt.

-If you fast forward to today, credit card companies came to the realization that offering your score for free could be a differentiator.
+If you fast forward to today, credit card companies realized that offering your score for free could be a differentiator.
 They already have your information, you gave it to them to get a card in the first place, so why not give it back to you with a score?